 2. Audio-Technica ATH-M50x

-Design: The ATH-M50x is robustly built with a foldable design, making it portable and durable.
-Its professional aesthetic appeals to both casual listeners and professionals.
+Design: The ATH-M50x is a powerful and strong headphone with a foldable design making it both portable and long-lasting.
+Its professional look appeals to both ordinary listeners and experts.

 3. Sennheiser HD 25

-Sound Quality: The Sennheiser HD 25 is known for its precise sound reproduction, with a focus on clarity and detail.
-The bass is tight, and the mids and highs are well-balanced, making them suitable for critical listening and DJ use.
+Sound Quality: On the other hand, the Sennheiser HD 25 won’t be a disappointment as these are the most precise sound reproducing headphones with the utmost clarity and detail.
+The bass is very tight, the mids and highs are good but less attention grabbing, hence, they are not only great for critical listening but also for DJ use.

-Value: Positioned in the mid to high price range, the HD 25 offers excellent value for those seeking robust, high-quality headphones for professional or casual use.
+Value: The HD 25 is priced at the mid to high range, still, they are very good value for those who are looking for strong and high-quality headphones for either professional or casual use.

 4. Beyerdynamic DT 990 Pro